PAIDiPaidThis.com

 What makes a wedding cake expensive?

-Mostly the decoration and the labour behind it.
-Sugar flowers, hand-piping and sculpted tiers take hours of skilled work.
-The bake itself is a smaller part of the cost than the artistry on the outside.
+Mostly the decoration and the labour behind it, not the ingredients.
+Sugar flowers, hand-piping and sculpted tiers take hours of skilled work that you are paying for by the hour, even though it does not look that way on the invoice.
+The bake itself, the sponge and the buttercream, is a smaller part of the cost than the artistry on the outside.

 How can I save on a wedding cake?

-Keep the design simple, use a dummy tier for height, and serve the cake as dessert to skip a separate pudding.
-A talented home baker often charges less than a big-name designer for a similar result.
+Keep the design simple, use a dummy tier for height instead of paying for cake nobody eats, and serve the cake as dessert to skip a separate pudding course.
+A talented home baker often charges less than a big-name designer for a similar result, so it is worth widening your search beyond the makers with the biggest online following.

 What is a cake cutting fee?

 Some venues charge to cut and plate your cake as a dessert, especially if it did not come from their own kitchen.
-It is a classic example of the kind of hidden extra the Competition and Markets Authority's work on drip pricing has criticised, so ask about it upfront so it does not surprise you on the final bill.
+It is the kind of hidden extra that catches couples out because it rarely appears until the final bill, so ask about it upfront and get any answer in writing rather than taking a verbal assurance.

 How much cake do I need for my guests?

 It depends on whether you serve it as dessert or as an evening nibble alongside other food.
-Your cake maker can size it to your guest count, and serving it as pudding usually means you need a bit more.
+Your cake maker can size it to your guest count once you tell them how it will be used, and serving it as pudding usually means you need more cake than if it is just a symbolic cutting followed by other desserts.